Gambling Addiction Recovery

 Can gambling addiction be cured?

 No. Gambling addiction is an incurable brain disease.
-However, with the right treatment plan, addicts can learn to manage addictive behaviors better and stop relying on gambling.
+However, with the right treatment plan, individuals can learn to manage their addictive behaviors better and stop relying on gambling.
+While recovery isn’t perfect, and setbacks are common, individuals can recover by adhering to treatment and committing to a gambling-free life.